BrendelGroup/BWASP/README.md

 sudo singularity build bwasp.simg Singularity
 ```

-This builds the same image from scratch but requires sudo permissions.
+This builds the same container from scratch but requires sudo permission.

-Both methods will produce read-only images.
+Although both methods will produce read-only images,
-It is also possible to create a writable version of the image for further modification and redistribution.
+it is also possible to create a writable version of the image for further modification and redistribution.
 For best practices regarding that, please refer to the [Singularity documentation](http://singularity.lbl.gov/docs-flow).

 ### Running the workflow

-Briefly describe how makefiles work here.

 Mention that we require ~500 gb per sample and recommend 8 or more cores.

+Briefly describe recommended data/ hierarchy and mention [xmkdirstr](data/xmkdirstr).

+Briefly describe how makefiles work

+  * WF1-pe
+  * WF1-se
+  * mergeX

-Refer to [HOWTO](./HOWTO.md) document for an example run.
-That should be modified for the new containerized flow.
+Finally, refer to [HOWTO](./HOWTO.md) document for an example run.
+That should also be modified for the new containerized flow.

 ## Reference